About Edward J. White, Inc. - South Bend, Indiana

-Mike Taylor, Secretary: After graduating in 1982 from Northwest Tech with a degree in accounting, Mike went to work for Redi-Froz.
+Mike Taylor, Controller: After graduating in 1982 from Northwest Tech with a degree in accounting, Mike went to work for Redi-Froz.
 Mike joined our company in 1990.
 Mike is our controller and handles all of our accounting duties.

 Michelle Krych, Service Manager: With us since 1997, Michelle manages the Edward J. White, Inc. service department and assists Mike with some of our accounting duties.

 Edward J. White, Inc. is a union shop